OISF/suricata/doc/userguide/upgrade.rst

 - ``SIP_PORTS`` variable has been introduced in suricata.yaml
 - Application layer's ``sip`` counter has been split into ``sip_tcp`` and ``sip_udp`` for the ``stats`` event.
+- Stats counters that are 0 can now be hidden from eve log.
+Default behavior still logs those (see :ref:`stats settings<suricata_yaml_outputs>` for configuration setting).

 Upgrading 6.0 to 7.0
 --------------------